scalameta/lsp4s/README.md

 # lsp4s

-This is a Scala implementation for [JSON-RPC][] and the [Language Server Protocol][lsp] with a focus on compile-time safety and extensibility.
+This is a Scala implementation for [JSON-RPC][] and the [Language Server Protocol][lsp] with a emphasis on compile-time safety and extensibility.
 This project contains two modules:

 - `jsonrpc`: core data structures and client/server implementations for JSON-RPC